-Tarrare, an 18th-century French showman, could eat enough to feed 15 people and swallow cats whole — but his stomach was never satisfied.
+An 18th-century French showman, Tarrare could eat enough to feed 15 people and swallow cats whole — but his stomach was never satisfied.

 They found Tarrare in a gutter, shoveling fistfuls of garbage into his mouth.

-It was the 1790s and Tarrare (born circa 1772, known only as “Tarrare”) was a soldier in the French Revolutionary Army with an almost inhuman appetite.
+It was the 1790s and Tarrare — born circa 1772 and known only as “Tarrare” — was a soldier in the French Revolutionary Army who was infamous for his almost inhuman appetite.
 The army had already quadrupled his rations, but even after downing enough food to feed four men, he would still scavenge through the refuse piles, guzzling down every discarded shred of waste they’d thrown away.

 And the strangest part of all this was that he always looked as though he were starving.
 The young man barely weighed 100 pounds and he seemed constantly tired and distracted.
 He was showing every possible sign of undernourishment – except, of course, that he was eating enough to feed a small barracks.